 Let Coaches Coach and Referees Ref:

-Coaches and referees are usually parents.
+Coaches and referees are parents and community members.
 They volunteer their time to help make your child's youth soccer experience a positive one.
 They need your support, too.
 What coaches and referees don't need is your help in coaching from the sidelines.
 So please refrain from coaching during games and practices.
 Referees are not the "bad guys."
 They are volunteers, too, and need your support and encouragement.
 Treat them and their calls fairly and respectfully.